-• The safety and efficacy of REMODULIN were evaluated in two identical 12-week, multi-center, randomized, placebo-controlled, double-blind trials in a total of 470 patients with NYHA Class II, III, and IV PAH.
-REMODULIN was administered SC at an average dose of 9.3 ng/kg/min.
+• The safety and efficacy of Remodulin were evaluated in 2 identical 12-week, multi-center, randomized, placebo-controlled, double-blind trials in a total of 470 patients with NYHA Class II, III, and IV PAH.
+Remodulin was administered SC at an average dose of 9.3 ng/kg/min.
 The effect on the 6MWD was small and did not achieve statistical significance at 12 weeks.
-For the combined populations, the median change from baseline for patients on REMODULIN was 10 m and the median change from baseline on placebo was 0 m from a baseline of approximately 345 m.
-The Borg dyspnea score was significantly improved by REMODULIN during the 6-minute walk test.
-REMODULIN also consistently improved indices of dyspnea, fatigue, and signs and symptoms of PH.
+For the combined populations, the median change from baseline for patients on Remodulin was 10 m and the median change from baseline on placebo was 0 m from a baseline of approximately 345 m.
+The Borg dyspnea score was significantly improved by Remodulin during the 6-minute walk test.
+Remodulin also consistently improved indices of dyspnea, fatigue, and signs and symptoms of PH.
 However, these results were difficult to interpret in the context of incomplete blinding to treatment assignment resulting from infusion site symptoms.

-ORENITRAM (treprostinil)
+Orenitram (treprostinil)

-- The efficacy and safety of ORENITRAM were evaluated in three multi-center, randomized, placebo-controlled, double-blind trials in 349 patients (FREEDOM-M), 350 patients (FREEDOM-C), and 310 patients (FREEDOM-C2). - o FREEDOM-M compared twice daily administration of ORENITRAM with placebo in patients newly diagnosed with PAH and not receiving any background PAH treatment.
+- The efficacy and safety of Orenitram were evaluated in 3 multi-center, randomized, placebo-controlled, double-blind trials in 349 patients (FREEDOM-M), 350 patients (FREEDOM-C), and 310 patients (FREEDOM-C2). - FREEDOM-M compared twice daily administration of Orenitram with placebo in patients newly diagnosed with PAH and not receiving any background PAH treatment.
 The dose titration was based on patient's clinical response and tolerability.
 The primary endpoint was change in 6MWD over 12 weeks.
-The ORENITRAM group showed a significant improvement in 6MWD of 23 m (P=0.0125).
-More than 50% of patients had an improvement of >50 m (Jing et al, 2013).
-ORENITRAM demonstrated AEs typical of prostacyclin treatments (Waxman, 2013). - FREEDOM-C and FREEDOM-C2 failed to meet the primary endpoint of improved 6MWD (Tapson et al, 2012; Tapson et al, 2013).
+The Orenitram group showed a significant improvement in 6MWD of 23 m (p = 0.0125).
+More than 50% of patients had an improvement of ≥ 20 m, and over 30% of patients had an improvement of > 50 m (Jing et al 2013).
+Orenitram demonstrated AEs typical of prostacyclin treatments (Waxman 2013). - FREEDOM-C and FREEDOM-C2 failed to meet the primary endpoint of improved 6MWD (Tapson et al 2012, Tapson et al 2013).

-REVATIO (sildenafil)
+Revatio (sildenafil)

-• The safety and efficacy of REVATIO were evaluated in the SUPER-1 study, a 12-week, randomized, double-blind, placebo-controlled trial consisting of 278 patients with predominantly WHO FC II or III symptoms.
-Compared to placebo, REVATIO significantly improved exercise capacity, as measured by the 6MWD, WHO FC symptoms and hemodynamics (Galiè et al, 2005).
-In a three-year extension study (SUPER-2), 46% of patients increased 6MWD relative to SUPER-1 baseline, 18% decreased 6MWD from baseline, 19% had died and 17% discontinued treatment or were lost to follow-up (Rubin et al, 2011).
-The addition of REVATIO to epoprostenol was evaluated in PACES, a 16-week, randomized, double-blind, placebo-controlled trial consisting of 267 patients receiving epoprostenol with predominantly WHO FC II or III symptoms.
-REVATIO added to epoprostenol improved exercise capacity, hemodynamic measurements and time to clinical worsening more than epoprostenol plus placebo (Simonneau et al, 2008).
+• The safety and efficacy of Revatio were evaluated in the SUPER-1 study, a 12-week, randomized, double-blind, placebo-controlled trial consisting of 278 patients with predominantly WHO FC II or III symptoms.
+Compared to placebo, Revatio significantly improved exercise capacity, as measured by the 6MWD, WHO FC symptoms and hemodynamics (Galiè et al 2005).
+In a 3-year extension study (SUPER-2), 46% of patients increased 6MWD relative to SUPER-1 baseline, 18% decreased 6MWD from baseline, 19% had died and 17% discontinued treatment or were lost to follow-up (Rubin et al 2011).
+The addition of Revatio to epoprostenol was evaluated in PACES, a 16-week, randomized, double-blind, placebo-controlled trial consisting of 267 patients receiving epoprostenol with predominantly WHO FC II or III symptoms.
+Revatio added to epoprostenol improved exercise capacity, hemodynamic measurements and time to clinical worsening more than epoprostenol plus placebo (Simonneau et al 2008).

-TRACLEER (bosentan)
+Tracleer (bosentan)